Feyerabend/vm/jvm2/README.md

 one could use `importlib.import_module(class_name)`.
 Other Python constructions of 'reflection' of `getattr(object, name)` and dynamically calling methods helps.

-Extending previous parsing of a class, the code attribute was left untouched.
+Extending previous parsing of a class, the code attribute was then left untouched.

 ```python
     # code attr